 Young Children Should Always be Supervised

-Young children should always be accompanied by an adult when trick-or-treating.
-Either join your children on their Halloween adventure or ensure they are in the care of a trusted adult.
-If you’re comfortable with your older children going out without adult supervision, emphasize the importance of going out in a group and staying together.
-Establish agreed-upon check-in times and clearly define their geographical boundaries.
+Young children should always be accompanied by an adult while trick-or-treating.
+Whether you join them on their Halloween adventure or ensure they’re with a trusted adult, supervision is key.
+If your older children are heading out without adult supervision, stress the importance of going in groups and staying together.
+Set agreed-upon check-in times and clearly define the areas where they’re allowed to go.

 Costumes Should Make the Wearer More Visible, Not Less